Giffords Law Center to Prevent Gun Violence: History

 The Legal Community Against Violence was established in the wake of the July 1, 1993 101 California Street shooting, during which a gunman entered the offices of law firm Petit & Martin and shot fourteen people, killing eight.
-Former Petit & Martin partners John Heisse and Chuck Erlich formed the nonprofit organization shortly after the shooting to help local communities pass their own gun control ordinances.
+Former Petit & Martin partners John Heisse and Chuck Erlich formed the nonprofit organization along with other San Francisco Bay Area legal professionals shortly after the shooting to help local communities pass their own gun violence prevention ordinances.

-Initially focusing on the local regulation of firearms in California, LCAV supported the passage of the Brady Bill and the national assault weapons ban in 1993.
-The organization’s volunteer lawyers provided legal consultation to the city of West Hollywood when it was sued by the National Rifle Association in January 1996 for banning Saturday Night Special handguns.
+Initially focusing on the local regulation of firearms in California, LCAV supported the passage of the Brady Bill and the federal assault weapons ban in 1993.
+The organization's volunteer lawyers provided legal consultation to the city of West Hollywood when it was sued by the National Rifle Association of America (NRA) in January 1996 for banning Saturday night special handguns.
 The lawsuit was dismissed in November 1996.

+Over time, LCAV expanded its activity to assist legislators and advocates in states across the country in drafting and passing gun safety laws.
+It also provided pro bono support to a range of local communities defending their gun laws from lawsuits by the NRA and other gun lobby organizations.
+The organization expanded its Second Amendment program, providing amicus curiae briefs in key gun rights cases, including the Supreme Court cases District of Columbia v.
+Heller in 2008 and McDonald v.
+City of Chicago in 2010.
+GIFFORDS Law Center attorneys provided testimony in Congressional hearings about gun violence and gun laws and regularly appeared in the media as experts on American gun laws.
+In 2013, the organization changed its name to the Law Center to Prevent Gun Violence.

+Following the Sandy Hook School shooting in December 2012, the Law Center expanded its activity in state legislation, contributing to the passage of over 600 new gun safety laws in 49 states and the District of Columbia.

-In 2016, Legal Community Against Violence merged with Americans for Responsible Solutions, led by former Congresswoman Gabby Giffords and Navy combat veteran and retired NASA astronaut Captain Mark Kelly.
-The organization changed its name to Giffords Law Center to Prevent Gun Violence in 2017.
+In 2016, the Law Center to Prevent Gun Violence merged with Americans for Responsible Solutions (ARS), a nonprofit gun control organization led by former Congresswoman Gabby Giffords and Navy combat veteran and retired NASA astronaut Captain Mark Kelly.
+The organization changed its name to GIFFORDS Law Center to Prevent Gun Violence in 2017.
+ARS was formed in the weeks following the Sandy Hook Elementary School shooting of December 14, 2012.
+The organization had revenues of $21.3 million in 2014.